The Tiger Who Came to Tea at the Lyric Theatre

 The 55-minute running time seemed just right: the kids in the audience maintained their interest and energy to the end.
 Refusing to allow the play to dip after Tiger makes his final exit, the lighting crew crack out revolving, projected stars and the wondering song It’s Different in the Dark.
 From start to finish, The Tiger Who Came to Tea will certainly keep the little ‘uns enthralled.

-The Tiger Who Came to Tea is on at The Lyric Theatre until 7th September 2014, for further information or to book visit here.
+The Tiger Who Came to Tea is at the Lyric Theatre until 7th September 2014.
+For further information or to book visit the show’s website here.

 Watch the trailer for The Tiger Who Came to Tea here: